-Embracing Christianity, prayer and the words of Jesus Christ have helped keep him on the path to recovery, but in discovering his own spiritual pathway, Russell believes he has found a message that could transform our dying world.
+Embracing many elements of Christianity, including prayer and the teachings of Jesus Christ, have helped keep him on the path to recovery, but in discovering his own spiritual pathway, Russell believes he has found a message that could transform our dying world.

-Brand has been shaken by the power of the words of Christ.
+Although still a little confused about what he believes, the shift from atheist to believer in God is a huge step for someone like Russel Brand.
+He says that he has been “...shaken by the power of the words of Christ.”
 Talking of Jesus’ command to the rich young ruler in Matthew 19 who asks, “What good thing shall I do that I may have eternal life?”
 Christ’s response is, “Give away all your possessions and follow me”, Russell says the reason why this idea is so radical is because it strikes at the core of the values so many people hold dear – that money and materialism can cure our unhappiness.

 “I think the reason that the economic arguments Christ offered are not promoted is because they are deeply at odds with the way we live,” he says.

-Instead of focusing on self-fulfilment, he says the message of the Gospel offers an alternative; caring for others and helping those in need.
+Instead of focusing on self-fulfilment, Brand says the message of the Gospel offers an alternative; caring for others and helping those in need.

 “I’ve seen in many formats now because I’ve played out the same pattern many times – the attachment to physical things, physical behaviours or people, will never make me happy, but service of others and values that are certainly found in Christianity will make me feel peace or make me feel happy.
 It’s a lesson that’s very hard to learn.”